SimondieZ/NaturalNumber/README.md

 The data for the tables described above will be automatically once populated when the application starts.

 ## 2. Clone the repository
 This application is packaged as a jar which has Apache Tomcat 9 embedded.
-Neither Tomcat or JBoss installation is necessary.
+Neither Tomcat nor JBoss installation is necessary.

   *  Clone this repository
   *  Make sure you are using JDK 11 (or later), Maven 3.x and PostgreSQL